lihararora/lihararora.github.io/quotes_to_live_by.md

 title: Quotes To Live By
 ---

-When I get sad, I just stop being sad and read some of these quotes instead.
-Here are some of the Bad-Ass Quotes that will inspire the hell out of you:
+Here are some of the quotes that will inspire the hell out of you:

 <blockquote> "I began to realize how important it was to be an enthusiast in life.
 He taught me that if you are interested in something, no matter what it is, go at it at full speed ahead.
 Embrace it with both arms, hug it, love it and above all become passionate about it.
 Lukewarm is no good." <cite>- Roald Dahl</cite></blockquote>
 <blockquote> "I hated every minute of training, but I said, 'Don't quit.
 Suffer now and live the rest of your life as a champion." <cite>- Muhammad Ali</cite></blockquote>
+<blockquote> "You have power over your mind - not outside events.
+Realize this, and you will find strength." <cite>- Marcus Aurelius</cite></blockquote>
 <blockquote> "If you try, you risk failure.
 If you don't, you ensure it." <cite>- Unknown</cite></blockquote>
 <blockquote> "The world ain't all sunshine and rainbows.
 It is a very mean and nasty place It will beat you to your knees and keep you there permanently if you let it.
 You, me or nobody is going to hit as hard as life.
 But it ain't about how hard you're hit, it is about how hard you can get hit and keep moving forward, how much can you take and keep moving forward.
 That's how winning is done!" <cite>- Rocky Balboa (2006)</cite></blockquote>
 <blockquote> "The pain you feel today will be the strength you feel tomorrow." <cite>- Unknown</cite></blockquote>